Acupuncture and Integrative Health, LLC

 Dr. Kari is nationally board certified as a Diplomate of Eastern Medicine (Dipl.
 OM), (NCCAOM) and is licensed in the state of Pennsylvania as a Practitioner of Eastern Medicine (L.OM.)

-Dr. Kari also earned a Bachelor of Arts (BA) in Asian Studies, 2015, from The Pennsylvania State University, which she used to focus on learning about East Asian philosophy, religious studies and the Chinese language (Mandarin).
+Dr. Kari earned a Bachelor of Arts (BA) in Asian Studies, 2015, from The Pennsylvania State University, which she used to focus on learning about East Asian philosophy, religious studies and the Chinese language (Mandarin).

 - Certified Yoga Teacher (CYT) (200 Hour YTT)

-- Yoga for anxiety certification
+- Trauma-informed yoga teacher & Yoga for anxiety trainings

 Benefits of Eastern Medicine